 Client Property Management - Repton Property Developments Ltd is subject to separate reports to this Committee.
-The next Board Meeting will include a detailed finance report.
+Repton Board Meetings include a detailed finance report.

-Economic Development - the forecast pre tax profit for Hethel Innovation Ltd (HIL) for 2018 - 19 is £0.408m.
+Economic Development - the forecast pre tax profit for Hethel Innovation Ltd (HIL) for 2018 - 19 is £0.434m, prior to any charges arising from the proposed purchase of Phases I & II of the building by HIL from NCC.